5 Legit Ways to Block Ads on YouTube [Tested June 2025]

 By paying for a subscription, you can ensure your favorite YouTubers are still getting paid when you watch their videos.
 They’ll receive some of the earnings from Premium, which means you can financially support content creators without having to watch ads.

-Besides no longer seeing ads, YouTube Premium has additional benefits you might find worthy of the cost.
+Besides no longer seeing ads, YouTube Premium has additional benefits you might find worth the cost.
 Some of these benefits include:

 • Download videos for offline viewing.